mahwishch/legal-_chatbot/README.md

 Feel free to fork this repository, raise issues, or submit pull requests.
 Contributions are welcome to improve the functionality, enhance the user experience, or add new features.

 Contact
-For any questions, feel free to reach out to the project maintainer:
+For any questions, feel free to reach out to the project maintainer.

 Email: mahwishch18@gmail.com